 You've been handed a planning spreadsheet with four hundred line items.
 Your assigned tasks: pick the groomsmen, choose a suit, show up on time.
 Congrats.

-Meanwhile, about 30% of your guests are going to stand at the bar all night because there's nothing for non-dancers to do.
+Meanwhile, about thirty percent of your guests are going to stand at the bar all night because there's nothing for non-dancers to do.
 They'll drink more, drift earlier, and spend most of the reception on their phones.

 An arcade cabinet fixes this.
 A leaderboard gets guys off their phones.
 Grandpa beats your best man's score by round three.
 The kids are occupied all night.
 And suddenly you've got something at your wedding that nobody else has.